Playaling logo

 Here are some examples of famous works in Egyptian dialect:

-Fascinating Information about Ancient Egypt
+Fascinating information about ancient Egypt

 When learning a language, it is essential to acquire some information about the country or region where the language is spoken, including its history and civilization.
 If you are interested in learning Egyptian Arabic, you are most likely interested in the well-known history of Egypt.